How to Use Review Prompts to Improve Your App's Rating

 Green Mill already had a review prompt in place, and yet their average rating was around 2.1.

-We moved the review prompt to only trigger once a user had successfully completed two orders within the app.
+We moved the review prompt so it only triggers once a user has successfully completed two orders in the app.
 As a result, their rating improved dramatically to 4.6.

 The key to raising your App Store rating is to ask your users at the right time.
 When a user has had a successful interaction within the app, they’re more likely to follow the review prompt when asked “Are you having a good experience” and leave positive feedback..

-We often see apps who ask users for a review right after the app first launched.
+We often see apps that ask users for a review right after launch.
 This is a terrible idea since your users are unlikely to have formed an opinion.
-Instead, they are likely to dismiss it so they can get into the app and get on with the task they’re trying to accomplish (or worse, leave a 1 star review because they are irritated).
+Instead, they are likely to dismiss it so they can get into the app and get on with the task they’re trying to accomplish (or worse, leave a 1-star review because they are irritated).

 Redirect negative reviews